Seagate Technology Holdings PLC

 STX

-Seagate Technology is a leading manufacturer of data storage devices for the computer industry.
+Seagate specializes in manufacturing data storage solutions for the computer storage devices industry.

 Investment Opinion: Should I buy STX Today?